January 5, 2022

 Eh, who are we kidding, almost every social media handle uses hashtags.

-That said, you have to understand that hashtags are merely a passage in the song of social media, not the endnote.
+That said, you have to understand that hashtags are merely a passage in the song of your content creation, not the endnote.
 So, don’t go using a # solely because it is trending.
 It dims your authenticity.

-Employ them flawlessly, and your audience will grow!
+Use them with some hint of strategy and your audience will grow!